carbon-language/carbon-lang/llvm/lib/Target/SparcV8/README.txt

 Meta TODO list:
-1. Convert all instructions to use autogeneration for asm strings.
-2. Convert asmprinter to use lib/CodeGen/AsmPrinter for global init printing constant pool printing, etc.
+1. Convert asmprinter to use lib/CodeGen/AsmPrinter for global init printing constant pool printing, etc.
-3. Create a new DAG -> DAG instruction selector, by adding patterns to the instructions.
+2. Create a new DAG -> DAG instruction selector, by adding patterns to the instructions.
-4. profit!
+3. profit!

 SparcV8 backend skeleton